 Rock Creek Campus

-Kari Hanken has worked in Disability Services at Portland Community College for 15 years.
+Kari has worked in Disability Services at Portland Community College for 15 years.
 She received her Master’s in Education from the University of Wisconsin-Whitewater with an emphasis in Transition.
-Kari is currently serving on the Assistive Technology Committee and the Behavior Intervention Team.
+Kari has served on the Assistive Technology Committee and the Behavior Intervention Team.
 Kari served on the ORAHEAD (Oregon Association for Higher Education and Disability) Board from 2009-2012.
 She has a special interest in working with students with disabilities who are transitioning from high school to college and working with students who experience learning disabilities and ADHD.
 Other populations and areas of experience include: LGBTQ, veterans, students with physical and sensory disabilities, TBI, mental health disorders, chronic medical conditions, and autism spectrum.
-Kari is job sharing and working Mondays, Thursdays and some Fridays for the 2013-2014.
+Kari is job sharing and working Mondays, Thursdays and some Fridays.

 Bret works on Mondays.